 - Student Employment

 - Contact Us

 Skip to content

 At this time, all of the available CARES Act Emergency Grant Funds have been awarded to UTA students.
-U.S. Congress recently passed additional CARES Act Emergency Grant funding for Higher Education.
-UTA has not received this additional CARES Act Emergency Grant funding yet.
+The U.S. Congress recently passed additional Emergency Relief Grant funding for Higher Education.
+UTA has not received this additional funding yet.
 Once UTA receives this new funding, we will communicate the application process to students via their UTA email address.